msztylko/python-imports/README.md

 To begin the search, Python needs the [fully qualified](https://docs.python.org/3/glossary.html#term-qualified-name) name of the module.

 ### The module cache
-The first place checked during import search is `sys.module`.
+The first place checked during import search is `sys.modules`.
 It serves as a cache of all modules that have been previously imported, including the intermediate paths.
 So if `foo.bar.baz` was previously imported, `sys.modules` will contain entries for `foo`, `foo.bar`, and `foo.bar.baz`.
 Each key will have as its value the corresponding module object.

 ```python